rahulporuri/num_methods_in_prog/README.md

-solutions to exercises as part of the numerical methods in programming course at IIT Madras. to the most extent, solutions are written in c, python and fortran. briefly speaking,
+solutions to exercises as part of the numerical methods in programming course by Prof. Sunethra Ramanan at IIT Madras.

-* additional exercises contain various example codes, one of which is used to estimate the value of pi using monte carlo integration and using the simpson's and trapezoid rules.

-* exercise0 contains codes to estimate the precision of a system, to convert a number to it's binary equivalent and the various ways in which one can give inputs to a code in all three languages to estimate the area of a circle and how to store output of a code in a file.
-* exercise1 contains codes showing how one give input to a code using file pointers, how to plot data using gnuplot & fitting data using gnuplot and estimating the sum of 1/N
-* exercise2 contains codes showing how to estimate the first and second derivative of a function, how to do function definitions and function calls in C and how to error of the estimate is different for the various methods used to estimate the derivative - forward, backward and center methods. we also show the use of make files to compile codes.
-* exercise3 contains codes showing how to estimate the integration of a function between two points using various methods - trapezoid, simpson and three-eights rule. errors were also estimated using various methods.
+To the most extent, solutions are written in c, python and fortran.

+0. exercise0

+* estimating the area of a circle
+** user input using scanf
+** for loop
+** 1D arrays
+** writing data to files

+* convering an integer from base 10 to base 2
+** while loop

+* computing machine precision

+1. exercise1

+* estimating the area of a circle
+** user input using files, use of argc and argv[]

+* computes the forward and reverser sum of a given set of numbers and compares error

+2. exercise2

+* estimate the areas of verious polygons
+** use of functions
+** using make files
+** linking executables and preprocessor directives

+* compute the forward and central derivatives of a function ** computing relative errors

+* compute the second derivative of a function

+3. exercise3

+* compute the forward and central derivatives of a function ** initializing, loading and using structures

+* compute the integral of a function
+** use of header files
+** trapezoidal method, simpsons method and 3/8ths method

+4. exercise4

-* exercise4 contains codes showing hwo to estimate the integration of a function between two points using the adaptive integration method and we then compare the error in the estimates, using adaptive and using trapezoid methods.
+* compute the integral of a function using (a faulty) adaptive method

-* exercise5 contains
+5. exercise5

-* exercise7 contains code showing how to solve second order differential equations using matrix algebra or linear equations.
+* polynomial interpolation (faulty)
+* plotting legendre polynomials using gsl
+** creating files iteratively i.e of type 'file_i.dat'

+6. exercise6

+* finding the root of a function
+** bisection method, newton-phapson method, secant method

+7. exercise7

+* solving the equation AX = B
+** various methods of defining matrices
+** using gsl to solve the above equation
+** estimating time taken using time.h and clock_t
+** use of gnuplot .plt files

+8. exercise8

+* solving the equation AX = B
+** using gsl tridiagonal solver

+* compute the value of an exponential using various methods